 - Business Speaker Events

-The Business School hosts a number of prestigious lectures including the Corporate Wisdom Lecture Series.
-Delivered by eminent business figures, they are intended to inspire, educate and challenge.
-They are also an excellent forum for you to debate current issues and improve your networking skills with senior managers from industry and alumni.
+These events are also an excellent forum for you to debate current issues and improve your networking skills with senior managers from industry, local businesses and Leeds alumni.

 "I found the Masterclasses really complemented the programme.
 They were highly informative, as well as providing excellent opportunities for networking.
 The speakers were a good mix of academics and professionals, providing both expertise and industry insight through demonstrating the MBA subjects in practice."